ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 1. File Structure: An ArrayRecord file is structured as a sequence of chunks that may be individually compressed.
 The index chunk at the end of the file allows random access to chunks without reading the entire file.
 2. Write-time configurations:
    a.
 Group size (`group_size`): This determines the number of records stored in a chunk.
 We read one chunk at a time.
 Therefore, the group size needs to be 1 when you need fully random access.
-Otherwise, we'll have to read `group_size` records to get 1 records, wasting time reading the remaining `group_size - 1` records.
+Otherwise, we'll have to read `group_size` records to get 1 record, wasting time reading the remaining `group_size - 1` records.
    b.
 Compression: ArrayRecord supports multiple compression algorithms.
 The larger the chunk size, the better the compression ratio will be.
 That's why it is recommended to use a large `group_size` if you only need sequantial data access (e.g., for validation and test dataset).
 3. Access patterns:
    a.
 Random access: Reading non-contiguous records one at a time.
 Requires `group_size = 1` for best performance.